SpenceKonde/ATTinyCore/README.md

 These are available from tools submenus

 #### Pin Remapping (x61, 441, 841 only, new in 2.0.0)
 The x61-series can use either PORTA or PORTB pins for the USI.
-This must be chosen at compiletime - implementing swap() like the megaAVR parts have would impose excess overhead.
+This must be chosen at compile time - implementing swap() like the megaAVR parts have would impose excess overhead.

 The x41-series has two options for USART0 and two options for SPI.
 They are chosen independently, and the tools menu hence contains four options. (it's better than two menus, right?)